-The latest from London-based editor, Justine Aw.
+The latest from London-based editor and resident zoologist, Justine Aw.

 While most of the rest of the country is caught up in the Apple Harvest, we have a slightly more unusual harvest at this time of year, chestnuts.
 Chestnuts aren’t everywhere in the city, but where they are, they can’t be missed.
 Native to Japan and China, some of London’s tree are over 400 years old, having been planted primarily as decorative trees.
 The trees are heavy with nuts, which start off in tennis ball green balls of excruciatingly sharp spikes that mature into a mellower brown and when that happens, there’s a bit of a frenzy.
 Not just from human collectors (of which there are a fair few!), but also from squirrels, parrots and other wildlife as the trees unleash literally tons of food!